iterative/dvc.org/content/blog/2022-04-15-training-and-saving-models-on-a-dedicated-runner-part-2.md

 ---
 title:
   Training and saving models with CML on a dedicated AWS EC2 runner (part 2)
-date: 2022-03-31
+date: 2022-04-15
 description:
   In part 1 of this guide we showed how you can use CML to automatically retrain a model and save its outputs to your Github repository using a provisioned AWS EC2 runner.
-We will now expand upon this guide by using DVC to save our model to a remote storage.
+We will now expand upon this guide by using DVC to save our model to a remote storage on Google Drive.
 descriptionLong: |
   We can use CML to automatically retrain models whenever data, model code, or parameters change.
 In this guide we show how to create a pipeline that provisions an AWS EC2 instance to retrain a model and save the output on a regular basis.
 This way we can prevent drift by ensuring that our model always uses the latest input data.
+In part 2 we expand upon the guide in part 1 by using a DVC remote to store our model.
+This allows for much larger models.
 picture: 2015-05-01/post-image.jpeg
 # pictureComment: Some _Comment_ (supports _basic_ [Markdown](link))
 author: rob_dewit